Everything's Gonna Be Alright (Naughty by Nature song): Critical reception

-Larry Flick from Billboard wrote, "Follow-up to platinum single "O.P.P." is not as light and fluffy, though it will establish rap act as lyricists to be reckoned with.
+Larry Flick from Billboard magazine wrote, "Follow-up to platinum single 'O.P.P.' is not as light and fluffy, though it will establish rap act as lyricists to be reckoned with.
 Story lines about surviving fatherless homes seem to be all the rage at the moment.
 Here, topic is handled with an intelligent and optimistic hand."
 New Musical Express said, "Here they hook up to the jamdown sound of Bob Marley and the Wailers' classic of yore and impregnate it with their own special blend of ghetto wisdom.
 A subtle and welcome switch from the usual Uzi-toting brag that many rappers prefer to spout and a clear indication that rap has still got a lot to say."
 A reviewer from Music & Media noted that here, the "talented rap crew" had replaced the reggae beat of the Marley song with a modern dance groove, complimenting it as "easy programmable."